bluesky314/MLheuristics.github.io/_posts/2019-03-09-ComingSoon.md

 \end{align}
 $

 The left side gives us the distribution of theta of training task A and then B. All the information learned when solving task A is contained in the conditional probability $p(\theta | \mathcal{D}_A).

 This is essentially the initilization of the network before we train on task B.

-#theta|D_a

-#This conditional probability can tell us which parameters are important in solving task A.

 Having this as our initilization tells us the weights $\Theta$ will finally reach are influenced by $\Theta_A$.
 The network is more likely to settle on weights closer to $\Theta_A$ in weight space.
 However, the abstract representations these weights represent are very sensitive to magnitude changes to the weights.
 So even though we have a natural inclination to end up closer to the solution of Task A in weight space, it is still too far in representation space.
 This posterior has all the information about what the network learnt from task A.